GETTING STARTED

 Go to the Connectors page under Sources in the SearchAssist application.
 Click SharePoint.

 The following page shows the steps to configure the connector.
-Click Proceed.
-On the next page, enter the client Id, tenant Id, and the client secret generated in the previous step from the application registration on the Azure portal.
-Provide a name for referring to the connector and click Connect.
+Click Proceed to continue.
+On the next page, enter the Client ID, Tenant ID, and Client Secret generated during the application registration in the Azure portal.
+Choose the desired content type—All, Articles, or Files.
+Assign a name for the connector, then click Connect.

-Once the setup process is complete and the connector is configured, next step is to select the SharePoint sites from where you need to ingest the content into SearchAssist and make it searchable.
-Go to Overview section and click the sites icon.
+Once the authorization process is complete and the connector is configured, the next step is to select the SharePoint sites from which you want to ingest the content into SearchAssist and make it searchable.
+Go to Overview section and click the Sites icon.

 Select the sites and Save Configuration.